 - 1. Define soil, know the importance of soil, and describe basic soil properties. (ref.
 3, 6, 10) - 2.
 Explain the diagnostic significance of soil color.
 Be able to describe how soil color is measured and what processes produce different colors. (ref.
 6, 10) - 3.
-Know the 12 soil orders of soil taxonomy. (ref.
+Be familiar with the 12 soil orders of soil taxonomy. (ref.
 6, 9, 10) - 4.
 Describe the factors which influence soil texture and structure and be able to explain how these properties influence a soil's ability to retain water and nutrients and its tendency to erode.
 Explain how this further influences the hydrologic and nutrient cycles in an ecosystem. (ref.
 3, 6, 10) - 5.
 Derive information from a hard copy of a soil survey book, as well as web soil survey, and explain the interaction between soil type and plant communities as well as suitability for various land use practices.
 Also be knowledgeable of the information and data that can be obtained from using web soil survey. (ref.
 4, 6, 10) - 6.
 Explain and/or describe the features of a soil profile, the five factors of soil formation, and the origin of soil parent materials. (ref.
 1, 3, 4, 6, 10) - 7.
 Describe various soil constituents (sand, silt, clay, organic matter) and their properties.
 (1, 3, 6, 10) - 8.
-Describe South Carolina Major Land Resource Areas and what they indicate about SC geology, climate and land uses. (ref.
+Be familiar with the Major Land Resource Areas in South Carolina. (ref.
 10) - 9.
 List the benefits of a healthy soil and the four basic soil health principles to improve soil health and sustainability. (ref.
 7, 8) - 10.
-Understand the indicators of soil health, including physical, chemical, and biological properties and its role in the agroecosystem. (ref.
-7, 8) - 11.
 Understand the basics of the Land Capability Classification System. (ref.
-3, 4, 6) - 12.
+3, 4, 6) - 11.
 Identify the various types of soil erosion, factors affecting the rate of soil erosion, and best management practices and/or conservation systems used to control soil erosion. (ref.
-6, 7, 8) - 13.
-Define and list several benefits of wetlands.
-Also, understand soil drainage classes and recognize the characteristics of hydric soils. (ref.
-2, 3, 4, 5, 6) - 14.
+6, 7, 8) - 12.
 Explain how composting improves soil health and provide evidence for how composting supports water conservation efforts. (ref.
-11) - 15.
+11) - 13.
 Understand the important role soils play in home sewage treatment systems. (ref.
 12)